ClosedMixedRound 3

 What activities are funded?

 Eligible activities included enabling infrastructure, industry and business development, social development, natural environment and resource development, built environment and adaptation, and Aboriginal culture and healing projects.
-Funding could cover project staff, training, contracted services, equipment and materials, workshops, community events, building modifications, domestic travel, project coordination, approvals and auditing.
+Funding could cover project staff, training, contracted services, equipment and materials, workshops, community events, building modifications, domestic travel, project overheads and financial auditing.

 How do I apply for the Bushfire Recovery Local Community Project Grants?